RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 # Mentality

 **Summary:** The difference between success and failure often comes down to who cares the most.
 Intelligence is necessary but not sufficient.
-But it is also about being truthful to yourself and committing to reality not perception.
+But as well as caring, the right mentality is truthful to yourself and commits to reality not perception.

 ### Extreme focus and hard work

-Single-mindedness is one of the most powerful traits.
-It often has side-effects, like neglecting other parts of life, but it is a major competitive advantage if you are thinking and working more than other people.
-Most great achievements are not won without hard work.
-In startups, you are essentially trading off 40-50 years of a career for 2 years of work.
-There is no balanced route to success.
-It requires manicial focus.
+Single-mindedness is a powerful trait.
+It has side-effects, like neglecting other parts of life, but it is a major advantage if you are thinking and working more than others.
+Most great achievements are not won without hard work and there is no balanced path to success.

 ### Care the most to win to most

 You can work hard on something, but you may not actually care about it.
-But caring often makes the difference: if you can't sleep because of the possibility of new ideas, if you dream about what your work, if you mull around ideas for fun -- all these things mean you are working and thinking more than someone who cares less.
+But caring often makes the difference: if you can't sleep because you're thinking about new ideas, if you dream about your work... all these things mean you are working harder than someone who cares less.

 ### Shock your identity

 "Your progress is proportional to your tolerance to embarrassment".
-If you aren't being embarrassed, then you are not putting yourself in situations where you can learn.
-Those who learn a lot have a high personality half-life, and strong levels of disassociation with past versions of themselves, because they are learning at a fast rate.
+If you aren't getting embarrassed, then you are not putting yourself in good learning environments.
+Those who learn a lot have a high personality half-life, and strong levels of disassociation with past versions of themselves, because they are learning at a faster rate.

 ### Seek the freedom to make mistakes